MALAYSIA

 religions and about 6% are Hindus.
 There is a small Christian minority.

 democracy.
-Malaysia is a federation of 13 states and two federal districts.
+Malaysia is a federation of 13 states and three federal districts.
 The states have

 elected legislatures and retain considerable autonomy.
 The two eastern states of Sabah and